Maxim Kopf

 Maxim Kopf (born Maximilian Kopf; 18 January 1892 – 6 July 1958) was an Austrian-American painter, graphic artist and sculptor.
-He worked in Prague and was a prominent figure of German cultural life in Czechoslovakia in the interwar period.
-He was initially strongly influenced by Expressionism and later primarily created works with biblical themes as well as city and landscape images.
-He is also called a cosmopolitan painter because he created his paintings in Germany, Czechoslovakia, France, Polynesia and the United States.
-He traveled extensively and visited Italy, Spain, Switzerland, Dalmatia, Bessarabia and Crimea, among other places.
+Active primarily in Prague, he was a prominent figure of German cultural life in Czechoslovakia during the interwar period.
+His early work was strongly influenced by Expressionism.
+He later turned to biblical subjects, cityscapes, and landscapes.
+Often described as a cosmopolitan painter, Kopf produced work in Germany, Czechoslovakia, France, Polynesia and the United States, and traveled extensively in Italy, Spain, Switzerland, Dalmatia, Bessarabia and Crimea.

-Life and work
+Early life and education

+Kopf was born on 18 January 1892 in Vienna, the second of four children of Austrian civil servant Emil Kopf (1863–1911) and his wife Louisa, née Jagemann (died 1865).
+He grew up in a German-speaking household and may have had Czech roots through his grandmother Maria Truhelková.
+From 1911 he studied at the Academy of Fine Arts, Prague under August Brömse, Franz Thiele, Vlaho Bukovac and Karl Krattner.
+During the First World War he served as an officer in the Joint Army of Austria-Hungary.

+Interwar career in Prague

-Maxim Kopf was born on 18 January 1892 in Vienna as the second of four children of the Austrian civil servant Emil Kopf (1863–1911) and his wife Louisa, née Jagemann (died 1865).
-He grew up in a German-speaking family and probably also had Czech roots through his grandmother Maria Truhelková.
-Starting in 1911, he studied under August Brömse, Franz Thiele, Vlaho Bukovac, and Karl Krattner at the Academy of Fine Arts, Prague.
-During the war he was an officer in the Joint Army of Austria-Hungary.
-After the end of the war he chose Czechoslovak citizenship and stayed in Prague.
-He was a member of the Metznerbund and in 1919, with August Brömse, co-founder of the artist group Die Pilger, an association of German and German-speaking artists in Bohemia.
-The group initially included other students of Brömse such as Josef Hegenbarth, Emil Helzel, Norbert Hochsieder, Julius Pfeiffer and Leo Sternhell.
-Mary Duras, Walther Klemm, Moriz Melzer and Emil Orlik later joined the group, which existed until 1925.
-In 1920 he received a prize from the Prague Academy for the picture The Pilgrim.
-Thanks to a scholarship, he was able to continue his studies at the Dresden Academy of Fine Arts under Otto Gussmann (1869–1926) from 1921 to 1923.
+After the war Kopf chose Czechoslovak citizenship and remained in Prague.
+He joined the Metznerbund and in 1919 co-founded, with August Brömse, the artist group Die Pilger (The Pilgrims), an association of German-speaking artists in Bohemia.
+Early members included Josef Hegenbarth, Emil Helzel, Norbert Hochsieder, Julius Pfeiffer and Leo Sternhell, while Mary Duras, Walther Klemm, Moriz Melzer and Emil Orlik joined later.
+The group remained active until 1925.
+In 1920, Kopf received a prize from the Prague Academy for the painting The Pilgrim.
+A scholarship enabled him to continue his studies from 1921 to 1923 at the Dresden Academy of Fine Arts under Otto Gussmann (1869-1926).

+In 1927, Kopf founded the Young Art group in Prague, which held its first exhibition in 1928 and from which the Prague Secession emerged in 1929.
+The Prague Secession held annual exhibitions at the Art Association for Bohemia from 1929 through 1937.
+In 1933–34 Kopf executed the large ceiling fresco of the former German House in Prague.

+Travels and the South Seas

-Kopf traveled to Tahiti and the Marquesas Islands in 1924 and began his first South Seas cycle.
-In 1925 he worked for the Ziegfeld Theater.
-Here, he was able to organize an exhibition in the New Gallery for visiting artists Hilde Goldschmidt, Friedrich Karl Gotsch and Hans Meyboden.
+Kopf traveled to Tahiti and the Marquesas Islands in 1924, beginning his first South Seas cycle of paintings.
+In 1925 he worked for the Ziegfeld Theater in New York, where he organized an exhibition in the New Gallery for visiting artists Hilde Goldschmidt, Friedrich Karl Gotsch and Hans Meyboden.
+He subsequently spent time in Paris and Montrouge before returning to Prague.